-What to do if you are unhappy with rateable value the Valuation Office Agency (VOA) has applied to your property
+If the circumstances of the property have changed and you are unhappy with the rateable value the Valuation Office Agency has applied to your property, the valuation officer may alter the value.

 Ratepayers do not have to be represented in discussions about their rateable value or their rates bill.
 Appeals against rateable values can be made free of charge.

+If you consider an appeal, you need to seek professional advice.
 Before you employ a rating adviser, you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
-Take great care and, if necessary, seek further advice before entering into any contract.
+Take great care and, if necessary, seek further advice before entering into any contract